-Employers who are proactive and who understand the serious issues that can result from cases of sexual harassment, often question what else can be done to prevent harassment and what other measures can be taken to intervene effectively and efficiently when cases of harassment do occur.
+Employers who are proactive and who understand the serious consequences that can result from cases of sexual harassment, often question what else can be done to prevent harassment and what other measures can be taken to intervene effectively and efficiently when cases of harassment do occur.

-As is often the case in the area of employment law, acting quickly and proactively can have a positive effect.
-This is true not only in terms of raising the general level of awareness of employees and other individuals in the work environment, but also by allowing the company to effectively communicate its message and address the harassment at issue.
+As is often the case in the area of labour law, acting quickly and proactively can only have a positive effect.
+This is true not only in terms of raising the general level of awareness of employees and other individuals in the work environment, but also when it comes to effectively communicating the company's message and address the harassment at issue.